tonymo24/tonymo24/README.md

-I am a junior computer science student at the University of Houston with experience in networking, IT support, and help desk.
+I am a junior computer science student at the University of Houston with experience in building and securing cloud solutions, networking, IT support, and help desk.

 ## Objective